VELA-CLARA-software/Software/Utils/HRRG_WCM_data_getting/latest/README_scriptguide.txt

 where the "log.txt" file is created by the conditiong script.
 It contains the times of each conditioning 'event'.

-The getWCMevts.py script reads the log.txt file, gets the timestamp of the 'event', and uses this timestamp to pull the WCM trace data from the EPICS archive.
-It plots and saves the WCM trace (as pngs) at that timestamp, and also saves the trace data in ascii format to wcmevents.txt.
+The getWCMevts.py script reads the log.txt file, gets the timestamp of the 'event' (to the microsecond), and uses this timestamp to pull the WCM trace data from the EPICS archive.

+For each event timestamp, the following WCM trace data is extracted from the archive:
+-the trace 0.01 seconds BEFORE the timestamp,
+-the trace AT the timestamp
+-the trace 0.01 seconds AFTER the timestamp,

+(0.01 seconds becuase the gun was conditioned at 100 Hz)

+The traces are saved both as plots (with titles which indicate the timestamp) and as also ascii format to wcmevents.txt.

 It creates a WCM folder and puts the plots and wcmevents.txt file in it.